The-Back-Room/The-Back-Room.github.io/docs/themes/windows/msstyle.md

 <li><b>Custom Sounds</b>: Contains custom sounds</li>
 <li><b>Custom Icons</b>: Contains <a href="https://virtualcustoms.net/showthread.php/83689-7tsp-Gen-2-Complete-Icon-Pack-Collection-for-w10-19h1" target="_blank">Gen2 Plasma Blue V2</a> icons ported to <a href="https://windhawk.net/mods/icon-resource-redirect" target="_blank">Plugin: Resource Redirect</a></li>
 </ul>
-<h4>Notes</h4>
-<p>This theme works on Windows 11 23H2+ as well.
-However it is recommended to have a way to refresh the file xplorer and kill the Safely Icon process due to a couple minor, yet annoying bugs that tend to pop up with Windows 10 themes on Windows 11.
-<br />For those who want an easy method, you can use my <a href="https://github.com/The-Back-Room/Tools-and-Utilities-Menus-for-Windows-11-Desktop-Context-Menu" target="_blank">Tools and Utilities Menus for Windows 11 Desktop Context Menu</a> addon to obtain both.
-There's also some other useful extras included in it should you desire them.</p>
 </div>
 <br />
 <span class="fs-3">